 Yes, a new baby is going to make you tired and our cultural expectations of what new moms are capable of are simply absurd.
 With that in mind, let’s explore what postpartum fatigue is and what some solutions are.

 Postpartum fatigue is simply a way of saying... you’re tired!
 Birthing a human into the world is no small thing, you may already be physically exhausted from the birth process.
 Labor and birth are physically very demanding and so are all of the expectations and emotions about the process and meeting your baby.
 You are going to be tired after giving birth, probably exhausted and tested mentally and emotionally in a good way, a bad way, or both!

-The first week postpartum is a blur with high emotions - hello hormones and learning to breastfeed.
+The first week postpartum is a blur with high emotions - hello hormones, learning to breastfeed, and even postpartum hair loss!
 It is normal to need a lot of rest during this time.
 The only expectations you should have for yourself are getting to know your baby and responding to their needs (which means you’ll be breastfeeding for many hours a day!).
 That’s it.

 But that also means that you need to be fed and stay hydrated and everything else can wait (except maybe if you have older children already!).
 Postpartum fatigue turns into exhaustion when you are trying to do too much.
 Going out, shopping, preparing meals and any other housework is someone else’s responsibility.
 (There are tangible tips to help with this below).
 Remember that taking care of a brand new baby is a huge job in itself and that the most important thing is that you are resting as much as possible to be able to learn what your new little one needs.

 What causes Postpartum Fatigue?